• Look for lemurs and endemic bird species near Tulear and in the Kirindy Forest

 Day 9 — Ibo Island

-Following breakfast, we will shuttle to shore via Zodiac.
+We will shuttle to shore via Zodiac.
 After a long ride we will meet up with local guides who walk us through streets that feel lost in time and were indeed almost forgotten to the outside world for nearly a century.
 Ibo Island is one of the most ancient settlements in Mozambique with a history dating back to early 600AD Arab merchant days.
 Forts once serving as military bastions and slave trading houses line the shores.
 Some of the grand, majestic structures have been lovingly restored to former glory, while others have fallen into crumbling ruins.
 Ibo is a melting pot of influences from around the world, creating a culture that is completely unique.

 Day 10 — Kilwa Kisiwani, Tanzania